 Most mediations end with a written document that sets out all the details of the couple's agreement.
 This can then be taken to solicitors to be drawn into a Legal Deed of Separation and/or Decree of Divorce.

 When a couple has reached an agreement, a session is offered to parents to invite their children in to discuss their new family arrangements.

 This service is for married and non-married couples (including same-sex couples).

 The Family Mediation Service is free.

 For an appointment, both parties must contact the service and confirm willingness to attend.

-In November 2011, the Family Mediation Service was transferred to the Legal Aid Board.
+The Family Mediation Service is provided by the Legal Aid Board.
 You can find a list of full-time and part-time Family Mediation Service offices, as well as information on the family Mediation Service on the Legal Aid Board's website.
 They also have a leaflet on the service.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.